Commissioning and Procurement Plan

 Everything that we commission and procure can be divided into three types:

-- Goods: goods, materials and related services (for example services that are needed to provide the goods or materials, such as installation, servicing and maintenance)
+- Goods: goods, materials and related services (services needed to provide the goods or materials, such as installation, servicing and maintenance)

 - Works: building, engineering and other works